-Gluten-Free Chocolate Zucchini Bundt Cake is rich, delicious and has a divine, soft texture.
+Gluten-Free Chocolate Zucchini Cake is rich, delicious and has a divine, soft texture.
 It’s so good that it doesn’t even need a frosting or glaze.
 It’s perfect as is!Do zucchini breads and cakes taste like zucchini?

 What does zucchini do in a cake?

 Nope, not really — but, here’s the deal, zucchini is naturally moist and in many ways it’s similar to oil in its baking characteristics, so it makes for a moist, luscious cake!

 And this Gluten-Free Chocolate Zucchini Cake tastes mostly like deep, rich, luscious chocolate!

 If you have a summer garden, it’s very likely you have more than enough zucchini on your hands.
 So I’m told, anyway. 😉

 If you’ve been following my recipes for a while, you know one of my boys has Celiac Disease, which is why I make so many cookies and other desserts sans gluten.
 I mean, how could I serve a super tasty, chocolaty dessert to everyone except him?
 I simply couldn’t.